kubevirt/kubevirt/docs/components.md

     TPR: Third Party Resource

 ## Example flow: Create and Delete a VM

+The following flow illustrates the communication flow between several (not all) components present in KubeVirt.
+In general the commnuication pattern can be considered to be a choreography, where all components act by themselves to realize the state provided by the `VM` objects.

 ```
 Client         Virt API    VM TPR  Virt Controller  k8s         VM Handler